Spxxpydad/PythonBackDoor/README.md

 # PythonBackDoor
-This Is A Python BackDoor That Downloads A Bat Script From What Ever Server You Put It On
+This Is A Python BackDoor That Downloads A Bash Script From What Ever Server You Put It On